 Choosing the wrong type can lead to inefficient operation and premature failure. ⚙️

-Single-acting boosters2 provide intermittent high pressure for specific tasks, while double-acting models deliver continuous pressure output, and air-driven liquid pumps can achieve pressures exceeding 10,000 PSI for specialized applications.
+Single-acting boosters provide intermittent high pressure for specific tasks, while double-acting models deliver continuous pressure output4, and air-driven liquid pumps can achieve pressures exceeding 10,000 PSI5 for specialized applications.

 Single-Acting vs Double-Acting Boosters